Ali-Mikael/Application-hacking/h4-Disaddembly.md

 **To support our hypothesis**
 - We can see that it's used in the `if else` clause:
   - If the password is **correct** the variable is set to `0` and later returned
-    - Indicating that everything went well.
+    - Indicating that everything went well
   - If the password is **wrong** the variable is set to `0xffffffff`
     - Which will result in returning the highest possible exit status (which is 255 in Linux)